-The pyembed Rust crate facilitates the embedding of a Python interpreter in a Rust binary.
+The pyembed Rust crate facilitates the control of an embedded Python interpreter.

 The crate provides an API for instantiating and controlling an embedded Python interpreter.
 It also defines a custom meta path importer that can be used to import Python resources (such as module bytecode) from memory.